 RSTP: What would you consider to be some of Jamaica’s foremost design inspirations?

-CL: Jamaica's foremost design inspirations are its landscapes, the colors of its everyday lives, the ocean, the flora and the ultra creative, unique people called Jamaicans
+CL: Jamaica’s foremost design inspirations are its landscapes, the colors of its everyday lives, the ocean, the flora and the ultra creative, unique people call Jamaicans

 RSTP: Where in Jamaica would you recommend one may find internationally inspired home improvement material and design elements?

-CL: Jamaica has come such a far way in availability of design material: Active Home, Tile City, Creative Homes and Tiles, for tiles.
-For furnishings: Living Spaces, Active Home Center, LP Azar, also for fabrics; Lavange, for hardware and accessories, Fontana Pharmacy and Maxi Montego Bay for soft furnishings, Unique Living for all toiletries and bathroom fixtures.
-Tile City just brought Kohler to Jamaica, Jamaica Fiberglass, for custom-made furniture, Dolci Jamaica, where you can get from a pin to an anchor.
-Boss Furniture, known for mattresses, now makes a selection of sofas.
-Jamaica is always trying to catch-up as much as it can with what is happening elsewhere.
-We have a long way to go but we are seeing huge leaps and improvements.
+CL: Jamaica has come such a far way in availability of design material Active Home, Tile City, Creative Homes and Tiles, For tiles.
+For Furnishings, Living Spaces, Active Home Center, LP Azar also for fabrics, Lavange for hardware and accessories, Fontana Pharmacy and Maxi Montego Bay for soft furnishings, Unique Living for all toiletries and bathroom fixtures.
+Tile city just brought Kohler to Jamaica, Jamaica Fiberglass for custom made furniture, Dolci Jamaica who can get you a pin to an anchor.
+Even Boss know for mattresses now makes a selection of sofas.
+Jamaica is and is always trying to catch-up as much as it can with what is happening elsewhere, we have a long way to go but we are seeing huge leaps and improvements.